Biography

 The first season of Killing Eve, which Phoebe wrote and was showrunner for, was nominated for multiple awards, including Primetime Emmy Awards, BAFTAs, and Golden Globes.
 It won the Gotham Independent Film Award for Breakthrough Series in 2017 against Fleabag!
 Even though Phoebe herself did not win any more awards for Killing Eve, the show and the lead actresses, Sandra Oh and Jodie Comer, won multiple awards throughout the show’s seasons.

 You can stream both seasons of Fleabag on Amazon Prime and all four seasons of Killing Eve on Hulu.
-No Time to Die is also available to stream on Apple TV, while Solo: A Star Wars Story is available on Disney Plus.
+No Time to Die is also available to stream on Apple TV, while Solo: A Star Wars Story is available on Disney+.
 Phoebe’s latest project has been a starring role in Indiana Jones and the Dial of Destiny opposite the legendary Harrison Ford.
-The film will be available to stream on Disney Plus on 1 December 2023.
+The film will be available to stream on Disney+ on 1 December 2023.

 Filmography